 This is an easy, though long, walk.
 The only slog is up to Anne Saddle (1136m), about an hour north of Rokeby Hut.
 There is no efficient way of breaking this day into two, unless you camp, or possibly stay at the basic Rokeby Hut (3 canvas bunks).
 Boyle to Boyle Flat Hut (14 bunks), 4 hrs.
 Boyle Flat Hut to Rokeby Hut, 1 hr.
 Rokeby to Anne Hut, 4 hr 45.
 There is the side track to the small modern Magdalen Hut (5 bunks) before you get to Boyle Flat too.
 Anne Hut is a modern, spacious hut with a short wave radio.
 This is useful for checking the weather before you head over the Waiau Pass in two days time, as that is not a good place to be in bad weather.
 You could get a weather report from the office at Boyle as well, and use their phone to call the DoC visitor centre in St Arnaud (03 521 1806) to ask if the pass is snow free.

 The route continues on the wide open grass and tussock land that surrounds Anne Hut for another long day.
 At the Ada River the St James Walkway goes off to the left and you continue on to the Waiau Pass Track, giving the privately owned homestead a wide berth on your left.
-Caroline Creek Bivvy is barely habitable, with two extremely sagging bunks, though one has a foam mattress over it that makes it bearable.
-The hut is slated for replacement.
-It is a nice spot for camping however, under the shelter of trees and with a camp fireplace of rocks.
+Waiau hut is due to open in November 2017.
+Caroline Creek Bivvy (2 very sagging bunks), three kilometres north, is barely habitable, and will be removed at this time.
+However, it is a nice spot for camping, under the shelter of trees and with a camp fireplace of rocks.
 No toilet.